 BETHANY, W.Va. –Bolstering Bethany College’s mission as a small campus of academic rigor, strong student engagement and outcomes, Bethany freshmen and seniors are outperforming selected peers in key benchmarked questions.
 These results, just released from the National Survey of Student Engagement (NSSE) for the 2010-2011 academic year, validate the College’s reputation as a highly effective undergraduate institution of national distinction, said Dr. Scott D. Miller, President of the College.

-“These data—in which Bethany students scored from 11 to 20 percentage points higher than students attending similar peer institutions in these selected areas—provide quantifiable insights into the qualities that make the Bethany campus an effective learning environment,” Dr. Miller said.
-“They tell families, students and prospective students that our faculty and co-curricular staff are doing their job; providing an engaging and intellectually challenging environment for our students to learn inside—and outside—the classroom.”
+“These data — in which Bethany students scored from nine to 32 percentage points higher than students attending similar peer institutions in these selected areas — provide quantifiable insights into the qualities that make the Bethany campus an effective learning environment,” Dr. Miller said.
+“They tell families, students and prospective students that our faculty and co-curricular staff are doing their job as part of a close-knit community in a liberal arts institution; providing a flexible, personalized and intellectually challenging environment for our students to learn inside — and outside — the classroom.”